 While wheelchair fencing is static, in that athletes’ chairs are clamped to the piste, the amount of movement demonstrated by fencers in matches is incredible, and creates a dynamic, fast paced sport that rivals standing fencing for speed, power, and athleticism.

-In order to compete in fencing at the Paralympic Games, athletes must compete while sitting in a wheelchair.
-If you have an impairment to your lower limbs, or an impairment to balance, and are unable to fence on an equal footing with non-disabled athletes, you may be eligible to compete in wheelchair fencing.
+If you have an impairment to your lower limbs, or an impairment to balance, and are unable to fence on an equal footing with non-disabled athletes, you may be eligible to compete in para fencing events.
+Not all impairments are eligible for classification.

 Classification